nalcala/mutect-nf/README.md

 BAI indexes have to be present in the same location than their BAM mates, with the extension `bam.bai`.

 #### The tn_file method
 The method uses a tabulation-separated values format file with columns sample, tumor, and normal (in any order); it does not use parameters suffix_tumor and suffix_normal and does not require file names to match.
-When the genotype mode is active, additional columns are expected: preproc, specifying if preprocessing of RNA-seq bam file is required (yes or no) and vcf, indicating the location of the vcf file containing the alleles to genotype.
-The tn_file method is necessary for joint multi-sample calling, in which case the sample name is used to group files.
+When the genotype mode is active, additional columns are expected: preproc, specifying if preprocessing of RNA-seq bam file is required (yes or no) and vcf, indicating the location of the vcf file containing the alleles to genotype. preproc includes splitting spanning reads, correcting CIGAR string with NDN pattern, and changing mapping quality of uniquely mapped reads from 255 to 60(gatk4's splitNCigarReads and a custom python script).
+The tn_file method is necessary for joint multi-sample calling, in which case the sample name is used to group files, and to specify preprocessing of some RNA-seq samples.

 BAI indexes have to be present in the same location than their BAM mates, with the extension `bam.bai`.